zortax/zgui/docs/guide/browser.md

 1. `before_dispatch`, once per event, before the first listener on its path.
 Answering `false` means the event is not dispatched at all, which is what an engine intercepting an event for its own dispatcher does.
-2. `checkpoint`, after the frame's reactive work has settled — where the engine's queued work is drained, so that anything it writes is picked up by the *same* frame's restyle.
+2. `checkpoint`, after the frame's reactive work has settled.
+Drain the engine's queued work here.
-3. `before_paint`, after layout and before anything is emitted.
-This is where an animation-frame callback belongs: early enough that what it writes is painted in this frame rather than the next.
+   Direct document changes are included in the same frame's restyle.
+A signal write needs a later flush.
-   The frame's timestamp is handed over so a callback measuring elapsed time reads the clock the rest of the frame read.
+3. `before_paint`, after layout and geometry observation delivery, and before paint emission.
+Use this hook for work that must occur at that boundary.
+A document or signal change made here is processed in the next frame because restyle and layout are complete.
+The frame timestamp lets the callback use the same clock value as the rest of the frame.

 Nothing in this framework implements `HostBinding`.
 It exists so that somebody building a browser has one object to install rather than a fork of the loop.